samutayuga/putumaskubesample/podschedulingrole/intro.md

 # Experiment the pod life cycle with the effect of node rule

 The `oot-cloud` team owns magellan namespace.
 Due to recent expansion of the team, the nodes occupation will need to regulate, as well.
-For instance, the team only is only allowed to deploy their workload into its designated node.
+For instance, the team is only allowed to deploy their workload into its designated node.

 The organization cannot afford to have `oot-cloud` team to wrongly deploy their apps into other node that is not supposed to be.